 What is the mood disorder questionnaire (MDQ)?

 Created in 2000, the mood disorder questionnaire (MDQ) is an instrument used to screen people for bipolar disorder.
 While the MDQ doesn’t diagnose bipolar disorder, it is a useful tool for helping identify people who may be likely to have the condition and would benefit from an additional assessment.
-Data suggest that the MDQ can correctly identify 7 out of 10 people with bipolar disorder and 9 out of 10 people without the condition.
+Data suggest that the MDQ test can correctly identify 7 out of 10 people with bipolar disorder and 9 out of 10 people without the condition.

-How does the MDQ work?
+How does the MDQ scoring work?

 The MDQ is a series of questions about mood, behavior, and other symptoms commonly associated with bipolar disorder.
 It consists of 13 “yes” or “no” questions about possible symptoms.
 For example: “Has there ever been a period of time when you were not your usual self and you got much less sleep than usual and found that you didn’t really miss it?”
 There are also two additional questions about presentation and severity of symptoms.

-As you’re reviewing your results, it’s important to remember your score on the MDQ doesn’t mean you have an official diagnosis.
 If you think you might have bipolar disorder or another mood disorder, it’s important to meet with a mental health professional for further evaluation and assessment.

-What are the benefits and limitations of the MDQ?
+What are the benefits of the MDQ?

 MDQ is an effective tool for identifying and distinguishing bipolar disorder from other mood disorders.
 This means it can help connect people with an accurate diagnosis sooner.
 Research suggests that early detection and intervention can change how people’s mood disorders affect them.
 For example, early phases of bipolar disorder may be more responsive to treatment.
 This means that identifying the disorder sooner may help reduce symptoms and improve overall well-being.

-Although the MDQ is a widely used screening tool for bipolar disorder, there are some limitations to consider when interpreting the results.
+Although the MDQ assessment is a widely used screening tool for bipolar disorder, there are some limitations to consider when interpreting the results.
 Because bipolar disorder shares symptoms with other mood disorders, it’s possible for the questionnaire to produce false positives, meaning it may identify people who don’t actually have bipolar disorder.

 Another consideration is that the tool is better at detecting symptoms of bipolar I than bipolar II.
 Both conditions include extreme highs and lows, but the severity of the symptoms differ.
 With bipolar II, people’s manic symptoms are less severe and the depressive periods last longer.

 The MDQ is a useful tool for narrowing down symptoms of bipolar disorder.
 But it’s not a substitute for an official evaluation with a mental health professional.
+There are also other mood-based questionnaires, like the PHQ-9 for depression or the GAD-7 for anxiety, which providers may use to get a fuller picture of your mental health.

 When you meet your provider for the first time, they’ll conduct an initial assessment to learn more about you and your symptoms.
 This is an opportunity to review your health history, your family history, MDQ results, and any other relevant experiences or emotions.
 Your provider may also order a medical evaluation to rule out any underlying physiological concerns or blood work to further understand your risk for the condition.

-Ultimately, your provider, will make an official diagnosis based on industry criteria and create a complete treatment plan based on your needs and preferences.
+Ultimately, your provider will make an official diagnosis based on industry criteria and create a complete treatment plan based on your needs and preferences.

-Find a mental health provider with Rula
+Find care with Rula

 About the author